Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/bigquery-psc.md

 2. In the **Connections** page, select **BigQuery**.
 Click **Edit**.
 3. You will see two radio buttons: **Default Endpoint** and **PrivateLink Endpoint**.
 Select **PrivateLink Endpoint**.
 4. Select the private endpoint from the dropdown (this will automatically populate the API endpoint field).
-5. Input any remaining data platform details, including the Bigquery credentials you might have made above.
+5. Input any remaining data platform details, including the BigQuery credentials you might have created in previous steps.
 6. Save the connection and test in either a project job or Studio session.